Surprising movie credits: famous stars who have bizarre credits to their name

 Best known for intelligent, somewhat fey movies like Frances Ha and The Squid and The Whale, Baumbach was, confusingly, brought in to do a bit of a punch up on the third ‘zoo animals lost in the wild’ movie.
 In many ways, it was a baffling appointment, since Baumbach was not best known for creating films for kids, though he was among the writers on Wes Anderson’s Fantastic Mr Fox.
 On the other hand, he’s skilled at writing angsty New Yorkers, which fits quite well with the Central Park Zoo escapees.

 This remake of a 1966 comedy about an Englishman and an American woman collaborating in a plot to sell a fake painting enjoyed an embarrassment of brilliant writers.
 West Wing writer Aaron Sorkin was the first to flirt with reworking it, then Frank Cottrell Boyce (the 2012 Olympic Opening Ceremony) had a go, before it went to the Coen brothers.
 It’s not clear why the brothers chose just to write, having not written a film they didn’t also direct since Crimewave, directed by Sam Raimi, in 1985.
 Anyway, the film tanked and didn’t even get a major US release.
-However, the Coens have dusted themselves off and written the screenplay for Unbroken, Angelina Jolie’s next film as director.
-Plus they’ve got all those Oscars and possibly more for Inside Llewyn Davis.
-So it’s all fine, really.
+They haven't done badly since, so it's no shame to have a few blots on thei CV.

 There’s not a single trace of the emotional, insightful comedy that is Alexander Payne’s trademark in this aggressively unfunny Adam Sandler/Kevin James comedy* in which the pair pretend to be in a relationship for spurious reasons.
 There was much astonishment on release that his name was attached.
 The accepted explanation is that Payne, best known for Sideways, and writing partner Jim Taylor wrote an early, less crude draft, but Sandler came on board and rewrote according to his own tastes.
 It’s the viewers who suffer.